Pregnancy SmartSiteTM

 Definition

 Neglect and emotional abuse can cause a child a lot of harm.
-It is often hard to see or prove this kind of abuse, so other people are less likely to help the child.
+It is often hard to see or prove this kind of abuse, so other people may be unlikely to help the child.
 When a child is being physically or sexually abused, emotional abuse is also often happening to the child.

 Symptoms